Advertisement

 when we delete them.
 We could compress the message even further, but if

-we take more words, it'll soon stop making sense.
+we take out more words, it'll soon stop making sense.
 In other words, the

 more we compress a piece of information, the more we reduce its

 quality.
-A little information has been lost, however: the telegram is
+Even with a small amount of compression, some information has been lost: the telegram is

 less polite than the original message.
 And there's no way the receiver